 - It is our explicit aim to facilitate every opportunity to help address our students wider ‘therapeutic’ needs.

-- Whilst some of our students have some mobility difficulties, due to the split-level nature of our site we are unable to cater for young people in wheelchairs.
+- Whilst some of our students have some mobility difficulties, due to the split-level nature of our site we are currently unable to cater for young people in wheelchairs.

 We describe our young people as not disabled but differently abled.